 What Should a Dog with Pancreatitis Eat?

-There is no hard evidence that any one food is better than another for dogs prone to pancreatitis.
+There is no hard evidence that any particular food is better than another for dogs prone to pancreatitis.
 Experts usually recommend a food that is lower in fat than average.

 Preventing Recurrence of Pancreatitis